Q1. How long does sponsorship last?

 Q3.
 What happens after Primary School?

 A3.
-At other schools, most children in Kenya cease their education after Primary school but bright children from rich parents will go to Secondary school.
-Nearly all Secondary schools in Kenya are boarding and the cost is around £32 per month.
+At other schools, most children in Kenya cease their education after Primary school but bright children from rich parents will go to junior high and secondary school.
+Nearly all secondary schools in Kenya are boarding and the cost is around £34 per month for fees and board.
+The cost is likely to be the same for the new junior high schools which will be built around 2023.

-At the end of your sponsorship, it is up to you to decide whether you want to support your child at Secondary School.
-We will endeavour to place the top 50% of the children from Osiligi Obaya into secondary schools, either with the help of the sponsor or by using the Charity’s general funds.
+At the end of your sponsorship, it is up to you to decide whether you want to support your child at junior high and or secondary School.
+We will endeavour to place the top 50% (according to results in the KCPE end of primary national exam) of the children from Osiligi Obaya into secondary schools, either with the help of the sponsor or by using the Charity’s general funds.

 Q4.
 Is a Primary education worthwhile without a Secondary education?

 A4.
 Yes.
-There are many intangible benefits from an education like a reduced birth rate (almost 50% lower if the woman has at least a Primary education) or being able to fill in forms or read the dosage instructions on medicines.
-Primary education is for 8 years, (plus pre-school) so it is similar to a mixture of the UK primary plus 2 years secondary education.
+There are many benefits from an education such as a reduced birth rate (almost 50% lower if the woman has at least a Primary education) or being able to fill in forms or read the dosage instructions on medicines.
+Primary education is for 6 years, (plus pre-school) so it is similar to a UK primary education.

 Q5 .Can I choose a girl?